 Insulin-dependent diabetic patients have lost the ability of their insulin-producing islets to function in the control of blood glucose levels.
 Patients with insulin-dependent diabetes take exogenous insulin to provide some control over their blood glucose levels; however, this is often not sufficient to prevent the serious diabetes side effects and the constant attention required to control glucose levels has a major influence on their quality of life.
 In addition, about 25% of these patients have hypoglycemia (low blood glucose levels) unawareness.
-These are individuals who do not receive the typical signals of hypoglycemia after taking insulin and may fall into a coma and can even die following a single insulin injection.
+These are individuals who do not receive the typical signals of hypoglycemia after taking insulin and may fall into a coma and can even die following a single insulin injection if their blood sugar levels drop too low.